-Yin Organs–The Kidneys– Our precious, precious Kidneys are the The Root of Life & Sealed Storage within the body.
+Yin Organs–The Kidneys– Our precious Kidneys are the The Root of Life & Sealed Storage within the body.
 Guard them well for they are the foundation for all Yin and Yang (Water and Fire) for all organs.
-They are also very busy organs that have a lot of functions according to Chinese medicine.
+They are also very busy organs that have a lot of functions according to Asian (Chinese) medicine.

 The entire body and all of the organs of the body need Jing in order to thrive.
 The Kidneys, because they store Jing, bestow the potential for life activity.
 They have therefore a special relationship with the other organs in that they hold the underlying material of each organ’s existence and are the foundation of each organ, the life activity of each organ ultimately depends on the Kidneys Jing and Yuan Qi.

-Fight all you want–but Kidney Jing declines with age.
+Fight all you want but Kidney Jing will decline with age.
 Most signs and symptoms associated with old age are due to deficiency of Jing.
 How fast you age depends partly on what you were given (Mom and Dad’s Jing at conception) and how you lived.
 Were you born with a weak or strong constitution?
 Did you cherish what you were given or did you burn through it with excessive lifestyles, use of drugs, illness, too many births, too much sex?
 Yes, there is too much or too little sex…but that’s for another blog.